 Step 4: Both you and your spouse will be notified of the hearing date.

 Step 5: You will attend the hearing, and the judge will sign a judgment granting the divorce.

 At the end of the hearing, you will receive the official documentation stating that you are now legally divorced and you can now proceed to live your life as a single person.

 Going through a divorce without partner consent isn’t always easy, but with the right lawyers, it can happen seamlessly.
 The circumstances will be more challenging if children and assets are involved, but even in these situations, an experienced lawyer will be with you at each step of the process.

 It is important that you find a lawyer who is not only experienced, but also compassionate and understanding.
 Getting a divorce is hard enough, and when you have the unfortunate circumstance of a spouse who refuses to respect your wishes, the stress levels can be elevated significantly.

 Finding the Right Lawyer When You’re Getting a Divorce

 In a perfect world, your divorce would begin and end in just a few months.
 However, this isn’t always the case, especially when other factors, like children, child support, assets and/or alimony/spousal support are involved.
-Things can get messy, so you’ll want to make sure you have a lawyer that is experienced in not only handling cases with spouses getting a divorce, but more specifically, getting a divorce without partner consent.
+Things can get messy, so you’ll want to make sure you have a Wilmington family law attorney that is experienced in not only handling cases with spouses getting a divorce, but more specifically, getting a divorce without partner consent.